Perfect chiral quantum routing: Nearly perfect routing using only phases

-which is approaching $1$ for increasing $d$ (see Fig. \ref{npr}).
-We conclude that the chiral Lily graph provides nearly perfect routing, especially for large $d$, in a time independent of the number of outputs and only slightly dependent on the dimension of the routing layer.
+Upon setting $t^* \simeq \pi$, we have $ P _{1f}(t^{*}) \simeq 1$, with which is approaching $1$ for increasing $d$, and $P_{2r}(t)$ with a sequence of maxima also progressively closer to 1, despite never being exactly 1 (see Fig.\ref{fig:imp}).
+Then, the chiral Lily graph provides nearly perfect routing of classical information (localized states), especially for large $d$, in a time independent of the number of outputs $n$.

+With a finer analysis it is possible to define an optimal local routing time, around $\pi$, specific for every $d$ (see upper panel of Fig.\ref{npr}).
+Upon selecting this precise $t^{*}$ which maximizes $P _{1f}(t)$, it is possible to obtain an almost unitary fidelity for every dimensionality of the routing layer.
+Additionally, this value $t^{*}$, turns out to be a sound choice also for the maximization $P _{2r}(t)$, which assumes a value close to $P _{1f}(t)$ independently of $d$, and then almost unitary for every configuration of the Lily Graph (see lower panel of Fig.\ref{npr}).